Leo Baeck

 Leo Baeck (/de/; 23 May 1873 – 2 November 1956) was a 20th-century German rabbi, scholar, and theologian.
 He served as leader of Reform Judaism in his native country and internationally, and later represented all German Jews during the Nazi era.
 After the Second World War, he settled in London, in the United Kingdom, where he served as the chairman of the World Union for Progressive Judaism.
 In 1955, the Leo Baeck Institute for the study of the history and culture of German-speaking Jewry was established, and Baeck was its first international president.
 The Leo Baeck Medal has been awarded since 1978 to those who have helped preserve the spirit of German-speaking Jewry in culture, academia, politics, and philanthropy.

 Early years

 Baeck was born in Lissa (Leszno) (then in the German Province of Posen, now in Poland), the son of Rabbi Samuel Baeck and his wife Eva (née Placzek).
 He began his education at the Jewish Theological Seminary of Breslau in 1894.
 He also studied philosophy in Berlin with Wilhelm Dilthey.
 He served as a rabbi in Oppeln (now Opole), Düsseldorf, and Berlin.
 He also taught at the Hochschule für die Wissenschaft des Judentums (Higher Institute for Jewish Studies).

 In 1905 Baeck published The Essence of Judaism, in response to Adolf von Harnack's What is Christianity?.
 This book, which interpreted and valorized Judaism through a prism of neo-Kantianism tempered with religious existentialism, made him a famous proponent for the Jewish people and their faith.
 During World War I, Baeck served as a chaplain in the German Imperial Army.
+Initially non-Zionist, he came to support Aliyah amid the rise in antisemitism in his home country, heading the German Keren Hayesod.